Haidra-Org/hordelib/docs/adding-a-pipeline.md

 lines, and `tests/pipeline/test_registry_generics.py` for a toy family showing a custom `Selector` subclass.
-New output modalities add an `OutputKind` member, a Horde output node class registered in `HORDE_OUTPUT_CLASS_TYPES` (`hordelib/pipeline/graph.py`), and flow through the execution layer unchanged.
+New output modalities add an `OutputKind` member, a Horde output node class registered in `HORDE_OUTPUT_CLASS_TYPES` (`hordelib/pipeline/graph.py`), and flow through the execution layer unchanged (collection walks every list-valued ui key of a declared output node; see `docs/comfyui-bridge.md`).
+New nodes are written against ComfyUI's typed V3 API, modeled on `hordelib/nodes/node_v3_canary.py`; see `docs/modality-readiness.md` for the full recipe.